A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Simulations

 \subsection{Performance evaluation}

 To evaluate the methods in the simulations, we used the following performance metrics.

 For Inference Aim 1 (``detect differentially expressed genes''), the true differentially expressed genes were defined simply as the genes $j$ for which $\beta_{jr} \neq 0$ in at least one condition $r$.
-This definition is simple for the simulations because we have defined log-fold change with respect to the first condition, and in the simulated data sets $\beta_{j1}$ is always zero.
+(Recall, we have defined the LFC with respect to the first condition, and in the simulated data sets $\beta_{j1}$ was always zero.)
 We then summarized performance using power and false discovery rate (FDR) as the {\em p}-value or {\em lfsr} threshold for reporting DE genes was varied from 0 to 1.
 Power and false discovery rate (FDR) were calculated as $\mathrm{FDR} \coloneqq \frac{\mathrm{FP}}{\mathrm{TP + FP}}$ and $\mathrm{power} \coloneqq \frac{\mathrm{TP}}{\mathrm{TP + FN}}$, where FP, TP, FN, TN denote the number of false positives, true positives, false negatives and true negatives, respectively.

-Similarly, for Inference Aim 2 (``detect and estimate control-treatment expression differences''), we defined the true differentially expressed gene-condition pairs as those $j, r$ such that $\beta_{jr} \neq 0$, and then we calculated power and FDR for this task (ignoring the control condition, $r = 1$).
-Following the approach taken in \cite{urbut2019flexible}, we only considered a gene-condition pair to be a true positive if the {\em p}-value or {\em lfsr} met the threshold, and if the sign of the estimated $\beta_{jr}$ was correct.
+For Inference Aim 2, we evaluated detection and estimation of expression differences, again relative to the control condition.
+We defined the true differentially expressed gene-condition pairs as all pairs $(j, r)$, $r > 1$, such that $\beta_{jr} \neq 0$, then we calculated power and FDR for this task.
+Following \cite{urbut2019flexible}, we only considered a gene-condition pair to be a true positive if the {\em p}-value or {\em lfsr} met the threshold and if the sign of $\beta_{jr}$ was correctly estimated.